J-Haze/online-shop/README.md

 🔗 **Live preview** of the app is [here](https://justins-online-shop.herokuapp.com).

-## Purpose: ##
-Showcase my ability to create a full stack application.
-The app utilizes a MERN stack.

 App currently shows a clothing store, but the framework could be used for any type of store.

 ## Features: ##